nopara73/CoinShuffleReview/README.md

 ## Is DM a P2P anonymity network and not a Bitcoin mixing technique?
 If yes, what's the Bitcoin mixing technique used?

-Yes, the mixing technique used is CS++.
+DM is a mixnet, the Bitcoin mixing technique used is CS++.

 ## Is Tor a mixnet?